 In the popup window, click Remove Calendar.

-If you’re noticing that there is a delay in updates on your Google Calendar they unfortunately have a limitation to only check calendar subscriptions roughly once per day; Offline is constantly publishing the updated details, but since Google Calendar is only looking for these updates infrequently you may notice a delay in changes displaying on your calendar.
+If you're noticing that there is a delay in updates on your Google Calendar, they unfortunately have a limitation to only check calendar subscriptions roughly once per day; Offline is constantly publishing the updated details, but since Google Calendar is only looking for these updates infrequently you may notice a delay in changes displaying on your calendar.

-Apple iCalendar (on a Mac):
+Apple Calendar (on a Mac):

-iCalendar (on an iPhone):
+Apple Calendar (on an iPhone):

-After resubscribing give your calendar about 24 hours to catch up and display all your info.
+After resubscribing, give your calendar about 24 hours to catch up and display all your info.